sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-check-status/build-apps-workflow-check-status.md

     Click **Add New Page**, call the new page `Workflow Status`, and click **OK**.

-2. Change the title component text (**Content** property) to `Workflow Status`.
+2. Change the title component text ( **Content** property ) to `Workflow Status`.

 3. Remove the text component.

-4. Add 2 containers, a button, and 2 text components to the page so that the hierarchy of components looks like the **Tree** view below.
+4. Drag a container to the page.

+    The add a container inside the first container, and in the new container add a button, and 2 text components.
+It should look like this:

     ![Page components](page-components.png)

-5. Click the outside container, go to the **Style** tab and select the style we created in the previous tutorial, **Layout Form Container**.
+5. Click the outside container, go to the **Style** tab, scroll to the bottom, and select the style we created in the previous tutorial, **Layout Form Container**.

     ![Container style](page-container-style.png)

     >This is the style we created for forms when we created the list of sales order fields on the **Create Sales Order** page.

 6. Select the inside container, and in the **Layout** tab, make the following changes: